tawasta/project/project_task_bypass_timesheet_state_check/README.rst

 Project Task: Bypass Timesheet State Check
 ==========================================

-* Allows moving a task under another project also after having confirmed timesheets
+* Allows moving a task under another project also after having confirmed timesheets, as long as the user has Project Manager access rights

 Configuration
 =============